6 Ways to Celebrate Employee Appreciation Day

 Once all of the thank-you cards are read aloud, they’re entered into a raffle and the winners receive a coffee gift card.

-Idea #4: Dishing Out Gift Bags Full of Useful Stuff
+4. Sending Out Gift Bags Full of Useful Stuff

 If you’re looking for a tangible way to show appreciation for your employees, you can consider giving out giftbags full of useful goods.